bgelb/ft8r/ARCHITECTURE.md

 - File: `demod.py`
 - Key function: `decode_full_period(samples_in, threshold)`

-Calls the candidate search, applies refined (quadratic) fine synchronization, demodulates, LDPC‑decodes, and text‑decodes each valid message.
-Each successful decode returns a dictionary with `message`, `score`, `freq`, and `dt`.
+Calls the candidate search, applies refined (quadratic) fine synchronization, performs a light frequency microsearch on CRC failure, demodulates, LDPC‑decodes, and text‑decodes each valid message.
+Each successful decode returns a dictionary with `message`, `score`, `freq`, `dt`, and the decode `method` (`hard` or `ldpc`).

 ### Performance tuning and profiling